 Since starting our firm in 1996, we've witnessed firsthand a great sea change in the design industry.
 Residential and commercial clients have gained greater access to quality resources.
 They often don't need a design professional to gain entry to once-only trade showrooms.
 They're also regularly bombarded by possibilities from top furnishings stores, architectural and design magazine pages and Internet sites.

-In either case, we know how to pull together all the parts to fashion a whole that reflects our trademark style of timeless, classic elegance to look like it evolved effortlessly.
-Yet, the goal is to showcase a distinct personal preference of our client, unique to their taste, Study our rooms, and they're far more than what's usually expected—a traditional living room might have a few iconic Fifties Moderne furnishings from the masters of that era but also a twist of punchy color and great antique lamps, or it might veer off more toward the eclectic with an antique rug with old-world deep, rich hues, American or African folk art and a contemporary wallpaper.
+In either case, we know how to help you to pull together all the parts to fashion a whole with our trademark style of timeless, classic elegance to look like it evolved effortlessly.
+The goal is to showcase a distinct personal preference of our client, unique to your taste.
+Study our rooms, and they're far more than what's usually expected—a traditional living room might have a few iconic Fifties Moderne furnishings from the masters of that era but also a twist of punchy color and great antique lamps, or it might veer off more toward the eclectic with an antique rug with old-world deep, rich hues, American or African folk art and a contemporary wallpaper.
 A law firm might reveal a contemporary slant that connotes something about its practice—perhaps, photographs or paintings since it represents several major art galleries or museums, or prints with an entertainment slant because it handles work for a number of actors, actresses, directors or studios.

-To find the best selections always reflects our approach of laboriously culling merchandise and materials from a wide variety of showrooms, galleries, stores, the Internet and craftspeople who range from furniture makers to millworkers, painters, cabinetmakers, wallpaper hangers, and more.
+Finding the best selections typically involves our approach of laboriously culling merchandise and materials from a wide variety of showrooms, galleries, stores, the Internet and craftspeople who range from furniture makers to millworkers, painters, cabinetmakers, wallpaper hangers, and more.

 And when everything's selected, we carefully arrange pieces in rooms that are designed to function well on their own, but also flow seamlessly into adjoining spaces, whether another living space or office or hallway.
 David says, "Working with a design professional can become more liberating, stylish and cost effective than going at this endeavor alone."